 Of the ProForms currently on the market, our favorite is the ProForm Hybrid Trainer.

 The ProForm Hybrid Trainer is not actually just an elliptical trainer.
 It’s a hybrid machine that melds an elliptical trainer and seated exercise bike into one high-performing machine.!
-Retailing at around $800, there’s a lot of features to love about the ProForm Hybrid Trainer.
+There’s a lot of features to love about the ProForm Hybrid Trainer.
 As well as coming from a great brand, the ProForm Hybrid Trainer offers a unique user experience that has seen it become a best selling ProForm model, as well as one of the best-selling machines on the market period!

 We’ve written a full, in-depth review of this beast of a machine, which you can find along with our recommendations for other ProForm products by visiting our ProForm Elliptical Reviews page!